REPLACE INTO — update rows in a table while primary key constraint conflict

 Writing INSERT INTO tbl2 OVERRIDING USER VALUE SELECT * FROM

-will copy from tbl1
+tbl1 will copy from tbl1 all columns that

-are not identity columns in tbl2
+are not identity columns in tbl2 while values for

-the identity columns in tbl2
+the identity columns in tbl2 will be generated by

-the sequences associated with tbl2
+the sequences associated with tbl2.

-An expression or value to assign to the corresponding column.
+expressionAn expression or value to assign to the corresponding column.

-The corresponding column will be filled with its default value.
+DEFAULTThe corresponding column will be filled with its default value.
 An identity column will be filled with a new value generated by the associated sequence.
 For a generated column, specifying this is permitted but merely specifies the normal behavior of computing the column from its generation expression.

 output_expression